 - Property loss

 - Loss of companionship such as loss of affection from spouse

 - Special damages that include monetary loss due to the accident

-You should contact a Milwaukee personal injury lawyer soon after the trucking accident happens.
+You should contact a Phoenix personal injury lawyer soon after the trucking accident happens.
 You have rights to protect concerning injuries and property damage.
 Here are some reasons to contact a lawyer following an accident: